This article on how Easter is celebrated in the UK was updated by the Great British Mag editorial team on 17 March 2021.

 The company eventually merged with Cadbury’s, who launched their first Easter egg in 1875 and went on to design the iconic Cadbury’s Creme Egg.

 Playing silly games such as the egg and spoon race is something Brits love to do and the aim of the game is to run a race while balancing a hard-boiled egg on a spoon.
 The first person to finish the race, without dropping the egg, is the winner.

-Other traditions include the obligatory Easter Egg Hunt whereby someone hides chocolate eggs around the house, flat or garden and contestants race around to find as many as possible.
-Be warned Brits can get very competitive!
+Other traditions include the obligatory Easter egg hunt whereby someone (acting as the legendary Easter bunny, one of the symbols of Easter) hides chocolate eggs around the house or garden and contestants race around to find as many as possible.
+Be warned, Brits can get very competitive at this!

-You will also notice a bun in the shops called a hot cross bun, which is eaten to celebrate Easter.
-These small, lightly sweetened, bread-like buns contain raisins or currants and toasted and eaten with butter smothered on them.
+You will also notice buns in the shops called hot cross buns, which are eaten to celebrate Easter.
+These small, lightly sweetened and spiced bread-like buns contain raisins or currants and are eaten toasted with butter smothered on them.

 If you have a question for our resident Brit drop us an email at firstname.lastname@example.org.